 Sometimes people think taking certain vitamins, herbs, or other dietary supplements will give them an extra edge in preventing recurrence.
 Available research does not support this belief.
-In fact, some research has shown that supplements containing high levels of single nutrients (greater than the Dietary Reference Intakes and the tolerable upper intake limits) may have unexpected harmful effects on cancer survivors.
+In fact, some research has shown that supplements containing high levels of single nutrients (greater than the Dietary Reference Intakes) may have unexpected harmful effects on cancer survivors.

-There are supplements that improve your level of certain vitamins, but the evidence so far does not show that high vitamin levels actually lower cancer risk.
-Talk with your doctor before starting any vitamin or other dietary supplement.
+Blood test results now can show if your levels of certain vitamins are low.
+Your doctor might recommend supplements that improve your level of certain vitamins, but the evidence so far does not show that high vitamin levels actually lower cancer risk.
+It’s best to talk with your doctor before starting any vitamin or other dietary supplement.

 To learn more, you may want to read our document called Dietary Supplements: How to Know What is Safe.